Double-partition Quantum Cluster Algebras: The quantum (upper) cluster algebra of a broken line

 \end{Prop}

-\proof Goodearl and Lenegan proved in (\cite{gl})] that the determinantal ideal is prime.
-We can reduce our case, in which $M$ is a covariant quantum minor, to theirs by using a PBW basis of the full set of variables in which the variables of the row and columns of $M$ are written to the right.
-The elements $p_2$ and $p_3$ may then be written as sums of polynomials in the variables of $M$ with coefficients (to the left) that are monomials in the variables outside $M$.
-Let us be specific and say that $M=\xi^{\{i,i+1,\dots,n\}}_{\{j,j+1,\dots,j+n-i\}}$.
-Let us order the monomials so that the points with column number less than $j$ are biggest, and ordered lexicographically with the biggest being the point with smallest row and column number.
+\proof Goodearl and Lenegan proved in \cite[Theorem~2.5]{gl} that the determinantal ideal is prime.
+We can reduce our case, in which $M$ is a covariant quantum minor, to theirs by using a PBW basis of the full set of variables {{}$\{Z_{ij}\}$} in which the variables of the rows and columns of $M$, henceforth referred to as the variables of $M$, are written to the right.
+The elements $p_2$ and $p_3$ may then be written as sums of polynomials in the variables of $M$ with coefficients (to the left) that are monomials in the variables that are not variables of $M$.
+Let us be specific and say that $M=\xi^{\{i,i+1,\dots,m\}}_{\{j,j+1,\dots,j+m-i\}}$.
+Let us order the monomials in the variables not in $M$ so that the points with column number less than $j$ are biggest, and ordered lexicographically with the biggest being the point with smallest row and column number.
 The finer details are irrelevant.
-Next in the ordering we take those points having a column number between $j$ and $j+n-i$ with a similar lexicographical ordering.
-Finally we take those with a column number bigger than $j+n-i$.
+Next in the ordering we take those points having a column number between $j$ and $j+m-i$ with a similar lexicographical ordering.
+Finally we take those with a column number bigger than $j+m-i$.
 Here we chose an opposite ordering.
 We can then focus on the monomials that are the biggest in $p_2$ and $p_3$.
 The point of the chosen ordering is that one does not pick up bigger terms via (\ref{344}) while rewriting a product.
 Let $v_2^0p_2^0$ be the summand in $p_2$ corresponding to the biggest monomial $v_2^0$.
 Here $p_2^0$ is a polynomial in the variables of $M$.
 Let $v_3^0p_3^0$ be the analogous summand for $p_3$.
-Regrouping in the product $p_2p_3$ according to our total ordering results in a unique highest term (up to a factor of $q$ to some power) $v_2^0v_3^0p_2^0p_3^0$.
-This must then match a term corresponding to the same monomial in $p_1M$.
+Regrouping in the product $p_2p_3$ according to our total ordering results in a unique highest term (up to a factor of $q$ to some power) $wp_2^0p_3^0$, where $w$ is the highest order element of $v_2^0v_3^0$.
+This must then match a term $v_1^0p_1^0M$ in $p_1M$.
+Specifically, $v_1^0=w$.
 By (\cite{gl})], $p_2^0=p_4^0M$ or $p_3^0=p_5^0M$.
 Say it is $p_2^0=p_4^0M$.
 Since $M$ is covariant with respect to all the variables of $ {\mathcal O}_q(T_L\cup L)$ we can just drop the expression $v_2^0p_2^0$ from $p_2$.
 Indeed, by looking at the biggest elements, we can assume from the beginning that neither $p_2$ nor $p_3$ contains a summand of the form $pM$ and then argue by contradiction.